katealexander/cyclicIF/README.md

     savepath
     ```

-* ensure registrationCyCIF is also added to the MATLAB path and within Documents > MATLAB
+* ensure cyclicIF is also added to the MATLAB path and within Documents > MATLAB
 * In MATLAB, Install Image Processing Toolbox Add-Ons.
 From HOME window in MATLAB, click "Add-ons"
 * In "runRegistration.sh", you will need to make sure that the path to MATLAB is correct

 ## Runing the Registration
 In terminal, navigate to the directory that has all of the sample directories.
 This directory should have each of the wells as a directory, with image ".czi" files stored in well/raw.
 This directory should also have the "markers.csv" file.